-Can I use my passport until the day it expires?
+Can I use my current passport until it expires?

-The Australian Government does not set these rules.
-Check your passport’s expiry date before you travel, and if you’re not sure it will be valid for long enough, consider getting a new passport.
+Check your passport’s expiry date before you travel.
+If you’re not sure it will be valid long enough, consider renewing.

 Can I use foreign visas from an old passport?

-Many countries don’t accept visas that are in passports which are no longer valid.
+Many countries don’t accept visas in expired passports.
 You may have to get new visas.
 Keep in mind that some visas are electronic, and there may be no physical evidence of them in your passport.

 If you're planning to travel to the United States of America under the visa waiver program, you need to have a passport with an electronic chip.
 All current Australian passports, except emergency passports, have an electronic chip.